AdoriZahard/hi3er/docs/index.md

 - | :----:
 **Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
 Triggering it again resets the duration. | 1st
 **Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | 2nd
-**Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 3rd
+**Act VI: Sneer**: Using a weapon active restores 12 SP in 5s and reduces its CD by 15%. | 3rd **Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 4th
-**Act VI: Sneer**: Using a weapon active restores 12 SP in 5s and reduces its CD by 15%. | 4th **Nexus Signet 2: Intermezzo: Holistic Helix** |
+**Nexus Signet 2: Intermezzo: Holistic Helix** |
 **Puppetry: Interlacing Cells**: Extends Global Time Fracture caused by Specail Weapon: No. 4's detonation by 3s.
 During Global Time Fracture, gain 30% Physical and Elemental Breach. | 1st
 **Drama: Origin of Slumber**: During Gravitational Field, enemies take 20% more Total DMG.
 During Global Time Fracture caused by detonation, enemies take 30% more Total DMG in addition. | 2nd
 **Saga: Overlapping Needles**: Gravitational Field affects a larger area and gain a stronger pull.
 DMG-dealing hits deal and extra 500% ATK of Adaptive DMG. | Filler

 !!! note
-    Sneer is nice to take but preferentially from Felis shop.
-It helps spam even further.
+    Sneer is an absolute must.

 ####<p align="center">Kalpas - Signet of Decimation (4th Core)</p>